Polymer/old-docs-site/app/3.0/docs/devguide/dom-template.md

 ## Specify a DOM template

-To specify a template, defining a `template` property on the constructor.
+To specify a template, define a `template` property on the constructor.
 When extending an element, you can inherit or extend the superclass's template.

 -   [Define a template property on the constructor](#templateobject).